Fire-Works on the Night of the Fourth of July, 1868. Winslow Homer. Wood engraving; The Cleveland Museum of Art.

 Uranium Cadillac

-Energy Imperialism and the Work of Indigenous Literatures
+Energy Imperialism & the Work

 (In Progress)